trenton-jhu/ns3-ecmp-drb/README.md

 ```
 ./run.sh 3 1000000 0.1
 ```
 This will run experiments and specify the flow size to be 1000000 (around 1 MB) and the network load to be 0.1 (the lowest network load).
 This will run 3 trials for each of the ECMP, RR, and DRB techniques and output the average FCT and throughput over these trials and the standard deviation.
 You can try changing the parameters to run different experiments.

 To run a specific experiment with more fine-tuned parameters, NS3 uses `./waf` to build and run.
-Our experiment module is called `ecmp-drb`, you can run the following to check out the available parameters:
+Our experiment module is called `ecmp-drb`, you can run the following to checkout the available parameters:
 ```
 ./waf --run "ecmp-drb --help"
 ```